deliciousbrains/blog-drafts/20150316-hosting-wp-part-2.md

 ## Installing Nginx

-Although the Ubuntu package manager (Apt-Get) has access to an Nginx repository, it doesn’t have the _fastcgi_cache_purge_ module compiled-in, which will be required later in this series.
+Although the Ubuntu package manager (apt-get) has access to Nginx packages, they don’t have the _fastcgi_cache_purge_ module compiled-in, which will be required later in this series.
 Luckily, [rtCamp](https://rtcamp.com) have created a pre-compiled version which contains the _fastcgi_cache_purge_ module.
 To add the repository and install Nginx, enter the following commands:

 ```
 sudo add-apt-repository ppa:rtcamp/nginx -y